Calculate your optimal bedtime

 Sleep calculator for women

-Men and women need the same amount of sleep.
+Men and women need a similar amount of sleep.

 Women's sleep quality is related to hormones.